The Power of “One Solitary Life”

 He rises from the dead.
 Today we look back across nineteen hundred years and ask, what kind of trail has he left across the centuries?
 When we try to sum up his influence, all the armies that ever marched, all the parliaments that ever sat, all the kings that ever reigned are absolutely picayune [worthless] in their influence on mankind compared with that of this one solitary life.

-From all of us at Family Council, merry Christmas!
-As we enjoy this wonderful time of year, may we all take time to reflect on the true reason we celebrate Christmas: The birth of our savior, Jesus Christ.
+From all of us at Family Council and the Education Alliance, as we enjoy this wonderful time of year, may we take time to reflect on the true reason we celebrate Christmas: The birth of our savior, Jesus Christ.

 The Secretary of State and the Arkansas Legislature likely could prevent these types of displays from appearing on the capitol grounds each December by redesignating its lawn as a limited public forum intended to celebrate state and federal holidays like Christmas.